Sublinear Bilipschitz Equivalence and the Quasiisometric Classification of Solvable Lie Groups: Introduction

-Section~\ref{sec: completely solvable groups and corollaries} introduces some of the theory of completely solvable Lie groups and the significance of sublinear bilipschitz equivalence (SBE) to this theory.
+The proofs of Theorems~\ref{thm:KKLgeneralized} and~\ref{thm:KKLgeneralizedNEW} are in Section~\ref{sec: product theorem}.
+Section~\ref{sec: completely solvable groups and corollaries} introduces some of the theory of completely solvable Lie groups and the significance of sublinear bilipschitz equivalence to this theory.
 Corollary~\ref{cor:KKL-symmetric} and Theorem~\ref{cor:KKLgeneralized} are proved in Section~\ref{subsec:proof-corollaries}.
 We actually deduce both of these statements from Theorem~\ref{th:technical-KKL}, although Corollary~\ref{cor:KKL-symmetric} could be derived directly.
-Theorem~\ref{th:technical-KKL} is stated in terms of diagonal Heintze groups, which are the Gromov-hyperbolic groups of class $(\mathcal C_1)$ and thus are of coarse type I. Finally, in Section~\ref{sec: contribution of product theorem} we formulate and prove Corollary~\ref{cor: contribution of product theorem} about the families of $5$-dimensional Lie groups that can be distinguished up to quasiisometry using our product theorem; corollary \ref{corintro: contribution of product theorem} appears as a byproduct of this study.
+Theorem~\ref{th:technical-KKL} is stated in terms of diagonal Heintze groups, which are the Gromov-hyperbolic groups of class $(\mathcal C_1)$ and thus are of coarse type I. Finally, in Section~\ref{sec: contribution of product theorem} we formulate and prove Corollary~\ref{cor: contribution of product theorem} about the families of $5$-dimensional Lie groups that can be distinguished up to quasiisometry using our product theorem; Corollary \ref{corintro: contribution of product theorem} appears as a byproduct of this study, in Corollary~\ref{cor: g519beta}.